 Hume was born in the English-Scottish border area in 1830 and came to Australia as an infant with his family.
 He grew up in the Hunter region and spent a lot of time with Aboriginal people, whom he liked and admired.
 His education was limited but he gained a reputation as an expert bushman who could live off the land like the Aboriginals did.

 In April 1866 Hume was arrested in Baradine, New South Wales and charged with robbery under arms.
 Police testified he had been on a several day bender and held up an inn at gunpoint while drunk.
 There Hume declared he was the Black Prince, an associate of local bushranger Captain Thunderbolt.
-He was found a few days later nearby, hungover and in possession of few provisions, clothing and grog from the robbery.
+He was found a few days later nearby, hungover and in possession of a few provisions, clothing and grog from the robbery.
 The court at Wellington sentenced him to ten year’s hard labour.
 Hume claimed he was innocent and while few believed this, many felt his punishment was harsh.

-While in prison he told his story to in a letter to jailers.
+While in prison he told his story in a letter to jailers.
 He said that aged 18 he travelled to the Queensland frontier at Langlo River, north-west of Charleville.
 There, he said, “the blacks refused to let me pass.”
-Eight years later he went west beyond the frontier again doing a great sweep of the area beyond Cooper Creek.
+Eight years later he went west beyond the frontier doing a great sweep of the area beyond Cooper Creek.
 He took a third trip in 1862 this time like Leichhardt headed for the west coast but armed only with a horse and a brace of pistols.

 Authorities read his letter with interest and he was interviewed by a group of men including the Minister for Lands and the Surveyor-General.
-He told them the white man was aged 55 to 60 and had lived with Aborigines for 18 years.
+Hume told them the white man was aged 55 to 60 and had lived with Aborigines for 18 years.
 He was the sole survivor of a party which was attacked.
 He survived because of his medical ability, saving the life of a wounded black.
 He had refused to return with Hume because he was too old.
 Hume’s inquisitors believed the story.

 There were several reasons they should have been more sceptical.
 None questioned why the trees were marked LC or 1847.
 Leichhardt marked his trees L and the expedition did not start until 1848.
 There was no way Leichhardt could have gone that far west by August 1848, as claimed by the second tree mark.
 If the man had lived with Aboriginal people for 18 years, he was there well before 1848.